 The residential and common areas of Charterhouse can be visited through regular tours, many of them led by the brothers themselves.
 The tours can be pre-booked, and there is a fee.
-Visitors are also welcome to explore the museum and the chapel, and are welcome to attend chapel services.
+Visitors are also welcome to explore the museum and the chapel and are welcome to attend chapel services.

 The museum provides a fascinating look at Charterhouse from its time as a monastery through its role as a mansion and a school.
 There are archaeological finds from the site, including the skeleton of the Charterhouse founder, Sir Walter de Manny.

-The chapel is a entered through the ante-chapel, where you can see examples of the medieval monastic vaulting and ceiling bosses, dated to about 1512.
+The chapel is entered through the ante-chapel, where you can see examples of the medieval monastic vaulting and ceiling bosses, dated to about 1512.
 In the tower over the chapel hangs a bell cast in 1631.
 The main aisle was part of the monk's chapter house. where the community met to discuss administration of the monastery.
 It was here that the monks would have discussed their defiant stand against Henry VIII's religious reforms.

 When Charterhouse school was built the chapel was extended with the addition of a new aisle, and here you can see the ornate memorial to Thomas Sutton.
-The size and magnificence of the monument reflects Sutton's enormous wealth.
+The size and magnificence of the monument reflect Sutton's enormous wealth.
 The monument was carved by Nicholas Jansen and Edmund Kinsman of London, with the aide of Nicholas Stone, who would become one of the most celebrated sculptors of his age.

 The sculptors were paid 40 pounds, which included the cost of a small wall monument to John Law, executor of Sutton's will.
 The Sutton monument is embellished with figures depicting Faith, Hope, and Charity.
 Over his effigy is a relief panel depicting a gathering of the Hospital's Poor Brothers in their gowns, watched by young boys, presumably representing scholars.

-Beside Sutton's magnificent tomb is a fragment of a 17th century reredos, with carved figures of Moses and Aaron.
+Beside Sutton's magnificent tomb is a fragment of a 17th-century reredos, with carved figures of Moses and Aaron.
 The reredos was removed in the 1640s when such figures were deemed idolatrous.
 It was discovered stored in a basement in the 1970s.

-The chapel is filled with marvellous 17th century woodwork, including the beautifully carved organ loft, pulpit, and screen.
+The chapel is filled with marvellous 17th-century woodwork, including the beautifully carved organ loft, pulpit, and screen.
 The communion table was made in 1613 and bears the Sutton coat of arms.